ogulyurdakul/ogulyurdakul.github.io/_posts/2022-10-23-phil-of-cogsci.md

 ### Notes

 1. <a id="footnotetext6_1"></a> To break the binary classification of the photoreceptors as inner or outer, we can give each photoreceptor variable weights so that when the total activity of the population is multiplied with the corresponding weights, the response is obtained.
 This way a photoreceptor does not have to be either inner or outer, but can reside in between.
-However, the inner-outer distinction is enough for me, and making the distinction will not change the course of the argument.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark6_1)
+However, the inner-outer distinction is enough for me, and making the distinction will not change the course of the argument. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark6_1)
-2. <a id="footnotetext6_2"></a> I apologize for the anti-climactic turn.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark6_2)
+2. <a id="footnotetext6_2"></a> I apologize for the anti-climactic turn. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark6_2)
-2. <a id="footnotetext6_3"></a> Supposedly, at least, for the sake of argument.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark6_3)
+2. <a id="footnotetext6_3"></a> Supposedly, at least, for the sake of argument. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark6_3)

 ### References